Sima Yang: Background and life during the Western Jin era

 Sima Yang was born in 284 during the reign of his cousin Emperor Wu of Jin; he was also born late in Liang's life.
+(Note: Sima Liang was born before 227, which meant that he was at least 58 years old when Yang was born.)
 During the later part of the Tai'kang era (c.285 - 289), he was made Duke of Xiyang County.
 In May 290, Emperor Wu died.
 With his death, Sima Liang became embroiled in court politics as Emperor Wu's successor and son Emperor Hui was developmentally disabled.
 In May 291, after the ouster and killing of Emperor Hui's first regent Yang Jun in April, Sima Liang was made co-regent with Wei Guan.
 Just a few months later in July, Sima Liang and Wei Guan were killed by Sima Wei; Sima Yang's elder brother Sima Ju (司馬矩) was also killed.
 Then aged seven, Sima Yang managed to escape with assistance from Sima Liang's in-law Pei Kai and Pei Kai's father-in-law Wang Hun.
+(Note: According to Pei Kai's biography in Book of Jin, Pei Kai's son Pei Zan married a daughter of Yang Jun.
+Thus, when Yang Jun was deposed and killed in Apr 291, Kai was imprisoned due to his marital ties with Yang; Zan was killed during the coup itself.
+Even though he was about to be executed, Kai did not panic and indeed asked for a brush and paper to correspond with relatives as if nothing unusual had happened.
+Fortunately, Fu Zhi managed to save Kai and Kai was only relieved of his positions.
+Kai's eldest son Pei Yu married a daughter of Sima Liang, and a daughter of Kai married a son of Wei Guan.
+Kai himself died later that year at the age of 55 (by East Asian reckoning); the year ends on 4 Feb 292 in the Julian calendar.)
 The day after Liang's and Wei's deaths, Sima Wei was killed after Emperor Hui's empress Jia Nanfeng plotted against him.
 On 28 September 291, Yang was made a prince; he was also later appointed to various military posts.
 During the War of the Eight Princes, he was once reduced to the status of a commoner on accusations that he was part of Sima Ai's (Prince of Changsha) clique, but was later restored to his princely status after Emperor Hui's return to Luoyang in June 306; Emperor Hui later died in January 307.
 During the Yongjia era (307–312) of the reign of Emperor Hui's successor and half-brother Emperor Huai, Yang's fiefdom eventually grew to 35000 households.
 However, with the growing chaos in Northern China, he eventually had to abandon his fiefdom and follow Sima Yue, the Prince of Donghai and Emperor Huai's regent.
 With Sima Yue's death in April 311 and the Disaster of Yongjia in July, Sima Yang fled south to join Sima Rui, the Prince of Langya (and future Emperor Yuan of Jin), together with his younger brother Sima Zong (司馬宗) the Prince of Nandun.
+(Note: During his time in the north, Sima Yang invited Yu Shuyu, who was then still a teenager, to serve under him; Yu refused the invitation.)